forcecore/Keras-GAN-Animeface-Character/README.md

         * Made it small to verify the training is working.
         * You can increase it but you need to adjust the network sizes accordingly.
     * Again, which files to read is defined in the script at the bottom, not by sys.argv.
+* You need a large enough dataset.
+Otherwise the discriminator will sort of "memorize" the true data and reject all that's generated.

 ### Training
 * Open gan.py then at the bottom, uncomment train\_autoenc() if you wish.